wagemutig/presentation_xss/README.md

 presentation_xss
 ================

-Slides to our presentation on cross-site scripting, held at @makersacademy.
+Slides to our presentation on cross-site scripting, held @makersacademy.